jorwoods/tableau_articles/refresh_objects.md

 ```

 Then I will create a helper function to find the item based on the filters
 above.
+If I already have the id, then I can just use that.
+TSC conveniently
-TSC conveniently follows the same pattern for each endpoint, so we can
+follows the same pattern for each endpoint, so we can leverage the dynamic
-leverage the dynamic nature of python to grab the endpoint we need on demand.
+nature of python to grab the endpoint we need on demand.
+Since TSC doesn't
-Since TSC doesn't have a top level type all items inherit from, I will make a
+have a top level type all items inherit from, I will make a protocol to make
-protocol to make the type hinting easier.
+the type hinting easier.

 ```python
 from typing import Literal, Protocol